About Concern Worldwide

 Concern Worldwide US (CUS) is an independent affiliate of Concern Worldwide, with offices in New York, Chicago and Los Angeles.
 CUS advances the Concern Worldwide mission through mobilizing financial and human resources, as well as influencing and activating networks in the US to elevate programs globally.

-Concern Worldwide US seeks a highly motivated team player to help us develop high quality programs and proposals in order to raise new funds from and expand our partnerships with institutions, with the ultimate aim to maintain and expand support for Concern Worldwide’s global humanitarian and poverty alleviation programs.
-This is an exciting opportunity to play an important role on a growing team, and to contribute to strategy, proposal development, and negotiation with donors and partners.
-As a member of the Business Development unit, the Senior Business Development Specialist will report to the Senior Director of Business Development & Institutional Partnerships and work closely with colleagues in and across departments as well as with Concern colleagues worldwide.
+Concern Worldwide US seeks a highly motivated team player to help us develop and present program concepts to raise new funds from and expand our partnerships with US-based foundations and corporations, with the ultimate aim to maintain and expand support for Concern Worldwide’s global humanitarian and poverty alleviation programs.
+This is an exciting opportunity to play an important role on a growing team, and to contribute to strategy, proposal development, and relationship development and management with foundation and corporate donors and partners.
+As a member of the Strategic Partnerships team in the Business Development unit, the Program Specialist, Business Development will report to the Director, Strategic Partnerships and work closely with colleagues in and across departments as well as with Concern colleagues worldwide.

-· Travel to strategic countries to assist with priority program and proposal development efforts important to Concern’s growth targets, as requested and jointly approved;
+· Travel to strategic countries to assist with priority program, proposal development, and donor cultivation efforts important to Concern’s growth targets, as requested and jointly approved;

 · Work with colleagues on the BD team to ensure the knowledge management systems are up-to-date;